jacobjdong/OpenBed/README.md

 This is the final OpenBed native phone application.
+In order to set it up, you must do a couple of npm commands.

 ## BuilderX uses third party libraries for some of the react-native components such as